Ellis–Van Creveld syndrome: Relation to other rare disorders

 Until recently, the medical literature did not indicate a connection among many genetic disorders, both genetic syndromes and genetic diseases, that are now being found to be related.
 As a result of genetic research, some of these are, in fact, highly related in their root cause despite the widely varying set of medical symptoms that are clinically visible in the disorders.
 Ellis–Van Creveld syndrome is one such disease, part of an emerging class of diseases called ciliopathies.
 The underlying cause may be a dysfunctional molecular mechanism in the primary cilia structures of the cell, organelles which are present in many cellular types throughout the human body.
 The cilia defects adversely affect "numerous critical developmental signaling pathways" essential to cellular development and thus offer a plausible hypothesis for the often multi-symptom nature of a large set of syndromes and diseases.
 Known ciliopathies include primary ciliary dyskinesia, Bardet–Biedl syndrome, polycystic kidney disease, polycystic liver disease, nephronophthisis, Alström syndrome, Meckel–Gruber syndrome and some forms of retinal degeneration.

 Weyers acrofacial dysostosis is due to another mutation in the EVC gene and hence is allelic with Ellis–Van Creveld syndrome.

 Treatment

 There is no causative or curative therapy.
-Symptomatic medical treatments are focussing on symptoms caused by orthopedic, dental or cardiac problems.
+Symptomatic medical treatments are focusing on symptoms caused by orthopedic, dental or cardiac problems.
 Regarding perioperative / anesthesiological management, recommendations for medical professionals are published at OrphanAnesthesia.